 Cluny is one of the most fascinating villages in France.
 Situated north-west of the famous Chardonnay region of Macon, its reputation drives from the remains of a Benedictine Abbey founded in 910.
-At the time, it was the largest building in the Christian world, the center of a religious order that spanned over 1000 monasteries.
-Sadly, the outbreak of the French Revolution put an abrupt end to the church’s magnificence and in 1810, most of the building was destroyed.
+It was the largest building in the Christian world, the center of a religious order that spanned over 1000 monasteries.
+Sadly, the French Revolution outbreak put an abrupt end to the church’s magnificence, and in 1810, most of the building was destroyed.
 Yet, many interesting parts remain, including the ancient granary and parts of the bell tower.
 But other than the Abbey itself, a relaxed stroll around Cluny’s small medieval center is a major highlight, with its excellent restaurants and atmospheric cafes.
 Also, don’t miss the nearby Jean de Bourbon Palace, which houses the Art and Archaeology Museum, containing works of medieval sculptors.

-The large (by Burgundian standards) village of Meursault may not be the prettiest in the region, but it deserves a mention for being one of the most interesting and vibrant places in the largely sleepy Cote d’Or.
-Its renown as one of the most famous sources of white wine in the world draws wine lovers on a pilgrimage all year, especially during the Paulée de Meursault in November.
+The large (by Burgundian standards) village of Meursault may not be the prettiest in the region, but it deserves mention for being one of the most interesting and vibrant places in the largely sleepy Cote d’Or.
+Its renown as one of the most famous white wine sources in the world draws wine lovers on a pilgrimage all year, especially during the Paulée de Meursault in November.
 Located in the middle of the Meursault vineyards, it boasts a fine church dating back to the 15th century, whose tall spire can be seen from some distance away.
-The focal point of activity, particularly on market day, is the medieval fortress in the town’s main square.
+The focal point of activity, particularly on market day, is the medieval fortress in its main square.
 Surrounding this lovely village are narrow winding streets and alleyways, perfect for a gentle stroll before lunch.
-For unlike some of the neighboring villages, Meursault has some great food options, including the charmingly rustic Le Bouchon.
+Unlike some of the neighboring villages, Meursault has some great food options, including the charmingly rustic Le Bouchon.

 Little more than a tiny hamlet, Blagny is so utterly peaceful that it warrants a place in our guide.
 Although the village itself is hardly more than a few houses centered around an old manor house, its timeless feel lends Blagny a real nostalgic charm.
 Vineyards stretch in all directions, lined with gorgeous wildflowers in the spring – the ideal place to take a stroll and escape the hustle and bustle of modern life.